foundation/foundation-sites/docs/pages/media-queries.md

 $breakpoint-classes: (small medium large);
 ```

-For example, to get `.xlarge` classes in your CSS, for use in the grid, menu bar, and more, just add it to the end of the list:
+For example, to get `.xlarge` classes in your CSS, for use in the grid, Menu, and more, just add it to the end of the list:

 ```scss
 $breakpoint-classes: (small medium large xlarge);